khaldyAseel/Switch1-Program/README.md

 # Switch Program
 Here you can find everything about switch course that includes interview preparing , assiegments and projects, the program will include:
-o	The intensive technological program focused on advanced development practices and software engineering principles. o	Comprehensive curriculum covering clean code, system design, data structures, and algorithms. o	Emphasis on practical implementation, such as debug mastery, code reviews, and industry-standard tools (Git, AI-assisted workflows).
+### The intensive technological program focused on advanced development practices and software engineering principles.
+### Comprehensive curriculum covering clean code, system design, data structures, and algorithms.
+### Emphasis on practical implementation, such as debug mastery, code reviews, and industry-standard tools (Git, AI-assisted workflows).